k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 - Creating the k2masking keyspace in Cassandra, if it does not already exist.
 - TDM 7.6 has added creation of the TDM PostgreSQL DB: The TDM deploy flow creates the TDM DB tables, sequences, views and functions.
 - Note:
-    - TDM 8.0 has added the environment's deployment if the **TDM_DEPLOY_ENVIRONMENTS** Global is set to **true**.
+    - TDM V8.0 has added the environment's deployment if the **TDM_DEPLOY_ENVIRONMENTS** Global is set to **true**.
 This Global is set to **false**, by **default**.
 The environment's file is taken from the project directory.
 If you wish to deploy the environments to Fabric, set the TDM_DEPLOY_ENVIRONMENTS to true.

 ### TDM LU Deployment

-Deploy the TDM LU to Fabric. **From TDM 7.6 onwards, the deployment of the TDM LU deploys the TDM Portal as well into the TDM web applications**.
+Deploy the TDM LU to Fabric. **From TDM 7.6 onwards, deploying the TDM LU also deploys the TDM Portal into the Web applications**.

 Notes: